msalemor/azure-monitoring-strategy/README.md

 -->
 ## What to monitor for
 - Entire region goes down
-- Dependent infrastructure service goes down (this includes VNet, App Gw, Traffic Manager)
+- Failure in depended infrastructure services including VNet, Application Gateway, Traffic Manager, etc.)
+- Failure in frontend
-- Dependend services (service running as APIs, kubernetes, functions, databases, etc.)
+- Failure in the dependent services (service running as APIs, kubernetes, functions, databases, etc.)
+  - Note that a failure in Redis cache may not stop the application from working, but it may prevent the application from performing at maximum performance.
 - More resources are needed due to an increase in demand